 The Epson R2880 would be my choice after the R3000.
 It was the printer of choice before the R3000 came out.
 It has the same inks that the R3000 has and will print a paper thickness of 1.33mm just like the R3000.
 The 2880 will take roll paper and print the same as the R3000 13" x 44".
 So if you want to save some money it would be the one to get.

 Both the R3000 and the R2000 are wireless and I love that feature on my 3000.
 One of the nice things about the 2000 over the 3000 is the change from matte black to photo black.
 In the 3000 to switch from glossy to matte of vice versa, you have to purge the other black ink from the lines. it takes ink and time.
-In the 2000 both black inks are ready to use.

 You can always contact me about printers, but right now this is pretty much what I would tell you.